 The Living Wage Foundation receive guidance and advice from the Living Wage Advisory Council.
 The Foundation is supported by ten principal partners: Aviva; Joseph Rowntree Foundation; KPMG; Linklaters; Nationwide; Nestle; Resolution Foundation; Save the Children; Trust for London; and Queen Mary University of London.

 In November 2017, the Living Wage Foundation also announced that Heathrow had become the 1st Living Wage airport with 3,200 workers set for a Living Wage pay rise.

 What about the Government’s national living wage?

 In July 2015 the Chancellor of the Exchequer announced that the UK Government would introduce a compulsory ‘national living wage’.
 This new government rate is a minimum wage premium rate for staff over 25 years old.
-It was introduced from April 2016 and the rate was set at £7.20 per hour.
+It was introduced from April 2016 and the rate was set at £7.20 per hour for over 25s.
+Since April 2018 that has risen to £7.83 for the over-25s (you can see all the rates listed above).
 The rate is separate to the Living Wage rate calculated by the Living Wage Foundation.
 The government rate is based on median earnings while the Living Wage Foundation rate is calculated according to the cost of living.

 The National Minimum Wage

 The Living Wage

 The legal minimum an employee can earn in an hour.
 Employers break the law if they fail to pay this rate.

 A voluntary rate that employers commit to pay in order to go above and beyond.
 The Living Wage Employer Mark is a sign of best practice.

 The ‘national living wage’ rate is £7.83 an hour for over-25s (other rates are listed above)